The Financial Technology Law Review: Luxembourg

 The most relevant developments in the regulation and legal treatment affecting fintechs in Luxembourg are as follows.

-Changes to the Anti-Money Laundering Directive IV, include:
+Implementation of the Anti-Money Laundering Directive IV23 includes:

-- the Law of 13 January 2019, establishing a register of beneficial owners.
+- the Law of 13 January 2019, establishing a register of beneficial owners; and

 One of the purposes of the AMLD V is to tackle the anonymity of virtual currencies, which may be subject to potential misuse for criminal purposes.

-That is why the AMLD V now includes 'providers engaged in exchange services between virtual currencies'22 as well as 'custodian wallet providers'23 in the list of supervised entities subject to AMLD IV requirements.
+That is why the AMLD V now includes 'providers engaged in exchange services between virtual currencies'24 as well as 'custodian wallet providers'25 in the list of supervised entities subject to AMLD IV requirements.

 - to provide a legal framework for secure cross-border electronic transactions; and